CNBC Website Bias and Reliability

 Overview

-Ad Fontes Media rates CNBC in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
-CNBC is a business news TV channel and website owned by NBCUniversal News Group.
+Ad Fontes Media rates CNBC (website) in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
+CNBC (website) is a business news TV channel and website owned by NBCUniversal News Group.
 Its coverage focuses on real-time financial market and business content.
 Founded in 1989, CNBC has headquarters in New Jersey and news bureaus worldwide.

 Overall Score

-The following are the overall bias and reliability scores for CNBC according to our Ad Fontes Media ratings methodology.
+The following are the overall bias and reliability scores for CNBC (website) according to our Ad Fontes Media ratings methodology.

-Reliability: 43.87
+Reliability: 43.80

-Bias: -1.62
+Bias: -1.76

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.